FAQ about the rent cap and consumer price index

 We have gathered the latest information on the rent cap and the adjustment of rents based to the consumer price index.
 We will update the page when there is new information you should be aware of.

 Where can I find out if my rent is regulated according to NPI?

 Your lease, which contains all the details of your tenancy, indicates whether or not your rent will be adjusted according to NPI and when.
 We are of course highly aware of the new Lov om loft over huslejestigninger som følge af udviklingen i nettoprisindekset (Act on rent cap due to changes in the net price index) adopted by the Danish Parliament on 22 September 2022 in terms of how rents are to be regulated according to NPI in the next two years.

 Why is my rent being adjusted?

 Rent is regulated for all rental properties.
-For some properties this occurs based on NPI, which is currently receiving much more attention than has been the case for many years, also because new legislation on this issue was passed on 22 September 2022.
+For some properties this occurs based on NPI.
+In autumn 2022 there has been a considerable focus on the index because it was and is higher than it has been for many years and also because new legislation on this issue was passed on 22 September 2022.